The upgraded M3 smart motorway is now fully operating at speeds up to 70mph.

 As well as the smart motorway upgrade, we have also been carrying out the most extensive maintenance on the M3 since it was first built in 1971, fully resurfacing the motorway and its slip roads and restoring it to an ‘as new’ condition.

 We have delivered most of this additional work in parallel with the smart motorway works.
-However the work to reconstruct Woodlands Lane Bridge and other minor work on the M3 will continue.
+However the work to reconstruct Woodlands Lane Bridge and other additional work on the M3 will continue.
 We will be using overnight lane and carriageway closures to complete the work and expect to open the new Woodlands Lane Bridge by winter 2017/18.

 The M3 project is a member of the Community Matters Partnership Project (CMPP).
 The CMPP is a collaboration of socially responsible, caring organisations who founded this project to make a lasting difference in the local community.